gideonibemerejr/SEI-CC-2/work/w10/d3/03-react-state-props/03-react-state-props.md

 <img src="https://i.imgur.com/ZnXMx2f.png">

-Tomorrow, we can use those color values to style the pegs!
+Tomorrow, we will use those color values to style the pegs!

 #### Display Either the `<GuessScore>` or `<ScoreButton>`